 Our Practice is committed to ensuring, so far as is reasonably practicable, the health, safety and welfare of disabled employees and visitors.

-- The Practice Manager is responsible for coordinating any special requirements for the disabled.
+- The Managing Director is responsible for coordinating any special requirements for the disabled.

 - Employees have received disability awareness training to enable them to assist whenever possible.